fr3fou/dotfiles/.config/nvim/README.md

     - autocompletion is disabled, due to me wanting to handle all autocompletion and goto definition through coc
 - ale
     - linter only

+## TODO:

+- [ ] https://github.com/ms-jpq/chadtree as an alternative to NERDTree